-Established in 1947, Brookhaven National Laboratory is a multi-program research institution primarily funded by the U.S. Department of Energy's Office of Science.
-The Laboratory is operated and managed by Brookhaven Science Associates, a limited-liability company founded by the Research Foundation for the State University of New York on behalf of Stony Brook University, the largest academic user of Laboratory facilities, and Battelle, a nonprofit applied science and technology organization.
+Established in 1947, Brookhaven National Laboratory is a multipurpose research institution primarily funded by the U.S. Department of Energy's Office of Science.
+The Laboratory is operated and managed by Brookhaven Science Associates, a partnership between the Research Foundation for the State University of New York on behalf of Stony Brook University, the largest academic user of Laboratory facilities, and Battelle, a nonprofit applied science and technology organization.
 BSA has been managing and operating the Laboratory under a performance-based contract with DOE since 1998.
 From 1947 to 1998, BNL was operated by Associated Universities, Incorporated.
 Prior to 1947, the site operated as Camp Upton, a U.S. Army training camp, which was active from 1917 to 1920 during World War I and from 1940 to 1946 during World War II.

-One of 10 national Laboratories, BNL has a history of outstanding scientific achievements.
+One of 10 National Laboratories, BNL has a history of outstanding scientific achievements.
 For over 60 years, Laboratory researchers have successfully worked to envision, construct, and operate large and innovative scientific facilities in pursuit of research advances in many fields.
 Programs in place at BNL emphasize continual improvement in environmental, safety, security, and health performance.

-1.1 LABORATORY MISSION
+1.1 LABORATORY MISSION AND POLICY

 BNL's broad mission is to produce excellent science and advanced technology in a safe and environmentally sound manner with the cooperation, support, and involvement of its scientific and local communities.
-The fundamental elements of the Laboratory's role in support of DOE's strategic missions is to utilize its world-class facilities and expertise to:
+The fundamental elements of the Laboratory's role in support of DOE's strategic missions are the following: